Tank Girl

-Tank Girl is a British comic book character created by Alan Martin and Jamie Hewlett, and first appeared in print in 1988 in the British comics magazine Deadline.
+Tank Girl is a British comic created by Alan Martin and Jamie Hewlett.
+It first appeared in print in 1988 in the British comics magazine Deadline, and then in the solo comic book series Tank Girl.
 After a period of intense popularity in the late 1980s and early 1990s, Tank Girl inspired a 1995 feature film.
-After a long hiatus, the character returned to comics in 2007 and has appeared regularly in the years since.
+After a long hiatus, the eponymous character returned to comics in 2007 and has appeared regularly in the years since.